Covenant Christian School (Panama City, Florida)

 Covenant Christian School is a private Christian school located in Panama City, Florida.
 The school educates students in Pre-K (age 3) to 12th grade.
 The school is a ministry of Covenant Presbyterian Church of Panama City.
 It was founded in 1982 and had its first graduating class in 1989.
 The current school headmaster is Michael Sabo.
+It is accredited by the Association of Classical Christian Schools.

 Education

 Curriculum

 The school started using the Classical Curriculum at the start of the school year in 2009, as the only school in the Bay County Area to do so.
 The school is divided into the Beginning Grammar, Grammar, Logic, and Rhetoric classes instead of the usual pre-K, elementary, middle, and high school classes.
-Covenant's main language course is Latin, so many of the phrases found in school clothing and marketing are in Latin.
+Covenant's main language course is Latin.

 High school

 Starting with the school year in 2013, Covenant Christian School is the only private high school in Bay County that offers non-virtual high school.
-Students have the option to customize their schedule to take classes at the school, online, or dual-enroll at Gulf Coast State College.

 Facility

-The campus of Covenant Christian School includes 24 classrooms, 1 media center, 1 art studio, 1 science lab, 1 gymnasium, 3 outdoor playgrounds, 1 practice soccer field, 1 sanctuary, 1 fellowship hall, 2 robotics rooms, 3 lunch grounds, 2 basketball courts, and 5 bathroom locations.
+The campus of Covenant Christian School includes 22 classrooms, 1 meeting and rhetoric room, 2 locker rooms, 1 art studio, 1 science lab, 1 gymnasium, 3 outdoor playgrounds, 1 practice soccer field, 1 sanctuary, 1 fellowship hall, 2 modular (old robotics) rooms, 3 lunch grounds, 2 basketball courts, and 6 bathroom locations.

 Gymnasium

-Dubbed The Lions Den by students and faculty of Covenant Christian School, their gymnasium features 4 built-in basketball goals, 4 movable ones, and hosts all of the schools home basketball and volleyball games.
-A center platform is present on the opposite side of the entrance for scorekeepers, performers, and MCs. and two rooms (one classroom and one Martial Arts room) are built upstairs of the gym.
+Dubbed The Lions Den by students and faculty of Covenant Christian School, their gymnasium features 2 built-in basketball goals, 1 outdoor basketball goal, and hosts all of the school's home basketball and volleyball games.
+A center platform is present on the opposite side of the entrance for scorekeepers, performers, and MCs.
+There is also a classroom and a youth room upstairs.